 A lamp controller is a power supply that provides many useful features.
 It starts a cold lamp by igniting an electric arc through argon gas which generates enough heat to vaporize liquid mercury.
 The energized mercury gas emits light that looks white to the naked eye, but it is actually a spectrum of light with distinct colors.
 Once the lamp is on, the lamp controller keeps it on at idle power to ensure a long lifetime.
 During an exposure, the lamp controller adjusts the brightness of the lamp to maintain a constant intensity measured by the light sensor.
 This allows an operator to calculate an exposure time based on a calibrated light intensity.
 For example, to expose a photoresist to 80 [mJ/cm2] of 405nm light, an operator will set the lamp controller to use the 405nm light sensor configured to 25 [mW/cm2] and calculate an exposure time of 3.2 seconds.

 The light emitted from a mercury arc lamp does not produce a uniform intensity across a 6″x6″ square area.
 This is achieved by passing the light through a series of optical elements which includes an ellipsoidal mirror, cold light mirror, shutter, fly’s eye, condenser lens and filter plates.
 When a new lamp is installed, the custodian will make adjustments to the position of the ellipsoidal mirror to produce a uniform intensity.

 Light from the exposure system must travel through a photomask before reaching the photoresist.
 Some of the light will be absorbed by the photomask substrate.
-Each photomask substrate has its own transmission spectrum depending on the material and thickness, see the graph below.
-The photomask film, sodalime, and quartz are all suitable substrates for photolithography at 365nm and above.
+Each photomask substrate has its own transmission spectrum depending on the material, manufacturer and thickness, see the graph below.
+The photomask film, sodalime, quartz, and borosilicate are all suitable substrates for photolithography at 365nm and above.